executablebooks/myst-vs-code/README.md

 [![VS Marketplace][vs-market-badge]][vs-market-link]
 [![Github-CI][github-ci-badge]][github-ci-link]

-The official [MyST (Markedly Structured Text)](https://myst-parser.readthedocs.io) Textmate grammar, and VS Code extension, for extending the markdown language.
+The official [MyST (Markedly Structured Text)](https://myst-parser.readthedocs.io) VS Code extension, for extending the Markdown language.

+This extension extends VS Code's Markdown language with the following features:

+- Extended syntax highlighting
+- Hover and auto-completion for roles and directives
+- Extended preview rendering

-This extension injects additional elements into the base markdown syntax highlighting grammar, and adds additional language support for MyST specific elements.
+injects additional elements into the base markdown syntax highlighting grammar, and adds additional language support for MyST specific elements.

 **NEW**: In version 0.11, the preview parser has been fully re-written!